zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  he can’t take a joke.
 “To take a joke” or “to be able to take a joke” means that you can laugh at yourself, you can laugh at the world.
 “To not be able to take a joke” means that you are too serious, that you don’t fin d something funny; you can’t find the humor in things.

 Dmitry says, “What about last week when you told that jok e about fat people trying to dance and you made him the butt of the joke?”
-Dmitry is “bringing up,” or bringing to Charlene’s attention another example o f something that she said that was mean, that wasn’t just teasing.
+Dmitry is “bringing up,” or bringing to Charlene’s attention another example of something that she said that was mean, that wasn’t just teasing.
 She made a jo ke about people who are overweight trying to dance, and she made Stan the butt (butt) of the joke.
 The “butt of a joke” or “the butt of the joke” is the perso n about whom a joke makes fun; it is the person who is being laughed at, and her e, it usually isn’t in a friendly way.

 Charlene says, “Everybody knows I’m the class clown around he re.”
 The “class clown” is an expression that comes from school, where there  is someone in your class that always makes jokes, that is always trying to be funny .
 When you have a group of students, there’s usually a couple of people who always want to be the funny one, the ones making jokes; this is the “class clown.”
 A “clown” is someone who tries to make other people laugh, especiall y young children, usually by putting on a strange costume (strange clothes) a nd painting their face.
 Here, it’s more used as a general expression to be the pe rson who tries to be funny in the group, in this case at the company where Ch arlene and Dmitry work.